 Many parts of the world, including threatened habitats such as natural forests, have not yet been sampled for yeasts, and many others have only been superficially studied.
-Since forests represent hotspots for yeast biodiversity, therefore, it is imperative to study these environments in places where they may soon disappear due to deforestation, conversion, and anthropogenic climate change (Boekhout et al. 2022).
+Therefore, it is imperative to study these environments in places where they may soon disappear due to deforestation, forest conversion, and anthropogenic climate change (Boekhout et al. 2022).
 In this study, branches of Persian oaks were collected as samples during a field survey of Persian oaks in the Zagros Forest in Kermanshah Province (Iran).
 After the process of isolating the microorganisms, among the various fungal and yeast isolates that were obtained, one particular yeast isolate (IRAN 18507F) was identified.
 Upon further analysis of its morphological, biochemical, and physiological characteristics and molecular analysis, it was determined that, this particular isolate represents a new and distinct species.
 Therefore, the name Fonsecazyma quercina sp. nov. for this novel yeast species is proposed here.

 Identification of yeast species is currently performed routinely through the analysis of DNA sequences.
 The comparisons most frequently employed involve the assessment of nucleotide sequence divergence in D1/D2 domains of the nuclear large subunit rRNA gene and ITS, which is situated between the SSU and LSU rRNA genes (Kurtzman & Robnett 1998, Fell et al. 2000, Scorzetti et al. 2002).
 In this research, the ITS and D1/D2 regions were subjected to sequencing to determine the yeast isolate species obtained from Persian oak tree bark.
 The results show that, the closest sequence of the present investigation yeast isolate was Fonsecazyma sp. isolate KT301 from the Czech Republic, with 97.58% identity.
 Moreover, the phylogenetic analysis revealed that, sequences of the isolate in the present study were clustered and formed an independent branch with strong statistical support.
-Consequently, an analysis of sequences and phylogenetic trees indicates the novelty of the present investigation strain (IRAN 18507F).
+Consequently, an analysis of sequences and phylogenetic trees indicates the novelty of the present investigation strain (IRAN 1.507F).

-Extreme environments have a variety of stressful and changing environmental conditions that affect the growth of microorganisms (Alcaíno et al. 2015).
-Therefore, by evolving various mechanisms, they adapt to these environmental conditions and play critical ecological roles in the ecosystem (Margesin et al. 2007).
-In the present study, the new yeast isolate grew at temperatures between 6-25 °C, suggesting that, it is a psychrotolerant species.
-Psychrophilic and psychrotolerant bacteria were the main focus of previous studies, but recently, yeasts have also been identified as psychrophilic and psychrotolerant microorganisms (Russell 2006, Thomas-Hall et al. 2010, Singh et al. 2013).
-Scientists have always been interested in these yeasts because of their potential in various industries (Alcaíno et al. 2015).
+Extreme environments have a variety of stressful and charging environmental conditions that affect the growth of microorganisms (Alcaíno et al. 2015).
+Therefore, by evelving van pus medianisms, they adapt to these environmental conditions and play critical ecological roles in the ecosystem (Margesin et al. 2007).
+In the present study, the new yeast isolate grew at temperatures between 6-25 °C suggesting that, it is a psychrotolerant species.
+Psychrophilic and psychrotolerant bacteria were the main facul of revious studies, but recently, yeasts have also been identified as psychrophilic and psychrotolerant microorganisms (Russell 2006, Thomas-Hall et al. 2010, Singh et al. 2013).
+Scientists have always been interested in these years because of their potential in various industries (Alcaíno et al. 2015).
 Therefore, the yeast isolate of this study can also be further investigated in the field of application in various industries.
 After six hr, the yeast isolate showed the ability to hydrolyze urea in the medium and had a high potential to generate urease enzymes.
-Urease. an enzyme produced by ureolytic
+Urease, an enzyme produced by ureolytic microorganisms, hydrolyzes urea into ammonia and carbon dioxide.
+Microbial urease has many applications in biotechnology, agriculture, medicine, and construction (Mekonnen et al. 2021).
+In conclusion, this study highlights the importance of investigating underexplored environments to discover novel yeast species.
+By isolating yeasts from the bark of Persian oak trees in Iran, Fonsecazyma quercina sp. nov., a previously unidentified yeast species was successfully identified and characterized here.
+The novelty of this species was confirmed through DNA analysis, and it was found to exhibit psychrotolerance and produce urease enzymes, indicating its potential for industrial applications.
+This research underscores the significance of exploring underexplored habitats to uncover new yeast species that possess distinctive and potentially valuable properties.